danielevarone/Recitation-016-Team-8/README.md

 Joey Weber      username: wiwe4856 <br/> - Me making a change to the README file for Joey-Branch Joey Weber      username: wiwe4856 <br/>
 Team 8, I already did the "Make some edits on the main branch (ONE PERSON)" part of the lab, don't worry :)

+Making a few comments about this project for the review.
+Looks like you added in some good changes here, nice work!